Bungal Municipality

-Bungal is a municipality located in Bajhang District of Sudurpashchim province of Nepal.
-It is surrounded by Darchula District in the west, Baitadi District in the south, Surma, Chabispathivera, Durgathali, Kedarseu and Bithadchir in the East and Saipal touches it from the North.
+Bungal is a municipality located in the Bajhang District of Sudurpashchim Province, Nepal.
+It is bordered by Darchula District to the west, Baitadi District to the south, Surma, Chabispathivera, Durgathali, Kedarseu and Bithadchir to the East and Saipal to the North.

-On 10 March 2017 Government of Nepal announced 744 local level units as per the new constitution of Nepal 2015. thus this local level unit came into existence.
-Total area of the municipality is 447.59 km2 and total population of the municipality (according to 2011 Nepal census) is 33224.
-The municipality is divided into 11 wards.
+On 10 March 2017, the Government of Nepal announced 744 local-level units under the new constitution of Nepal 2015. establishing Bungal as a municipality.
+The municipality covers a total area of 447.59 km2 and has a population (according to 2011 Nepal census) is 33224.
+It is divided into 11 wards.
 Dahbagar, Khidatari, Deulikot, Pipalkot and Kaflaseri are the previous villages which were merged to form this new local level unit.

-Atpali Village is a village in Bungal municipality, and also the ancestral place of Kamalbathyal house.
+Atpali Village is a village in Bungal municipality and is also the ancestral place of the Kamalbathyal family.

 Demographics

 At the time of the 2011 Nepal census, Bungal Municipality had a population of 33,224.
 Of these, 100.0% spoke Nepali as their first language.

 In terms of ethnicity/caste, 79.8% were Chhetri, 10.2% Kami, 4.2% Hill Brahmin, 1.7% other Dalit, 1.6% Thakuri, 1.1% Sanyasi/Dasnami, 1.0% Damai/Dholi, 0.1% Lohar, 0.1% Sarki, 0.1% other Terai and 0.1% others.

 In terms of religion, 100.0% were Hindu.

 In terms of literacy, 51.6% could read and write, 3.0% could only read and 45.3% could neither read nor write.